A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: A synthetic data example

 We consider the airfoil data set from the UCI Machine Learning Repository \citep{Dua:2019}, which has $n = 1503$ observations of a response $Y$ (scaled sound pressure level of NASA airfoils), and a covariate $X$ with $p = 5$ dimensions (log frequency, angle of attack, chord length, free-stream velocity, and suction side log displacement thickness).
-This data set has been used by \cite{tibshirani2019conformal}, who first studied conformalization under covariate shift.
+This data set has been used by \cite{tibshirani2019conformal}, who first studied weighted conformalization.

-The original data does not have a training and testing sample separation.
-We consider five experiments based on different ways to generate the training and testing datasets. \begin{itemize} \item[(i)] Random partition.
-We randomly partition the dataset with $n_1=1127$ and $n_2=376$. \item[(ii)] Random partition and exponential tilting.
+The original data does not have a two-sample separation.
+We consider five experiments based on different ways to generate the two populations. \begin{itemize} \item[(i)] Random partition.
+We randomly partition the data set with $n_1=751$ and $n_2=752$. \item[(ii)] Random partition and exponential tilting.
 We first randomly partition the data into two sets $\data_1$, $\tilde{\data}_2$.
-Then following \citep{tibshirani2019conformal}, we construct $\data_2$ by sampling $25\%$ of the points from $\tilde{\data}_2$ with replacement, with probabilities proportional to
+Then following \cite{tibshirani2019conformal}, we construct $\data_2$ by sampling $25\%$ of the points from $\tilde{\data}_2$ with replacement, with probabilities proportional to

-The final sample sizes are $n_1=601$ and $n_2=226$. \item[(iii)] Chord-based partition.
-We split the dataset into two subsets where the values of the ``chord'' variable in $\data_1$ are smaller than the 75\% quantile and exclude the ``chord'' variable in subsequent analyses, resulting in $n_1=1049$ and $n_2=454$.
+The final sample sizes are $n_1=301$ and $n_2=301$. \item[(iii)] Chord-based partition.
+We split the data set into two subsets where the values of the ``chord'' variable in $\data_1$ are smaller than the 50\% quantile and exclude the ``chord'' variable in subsequent analyses, resulting in $n_1=778$ and $n_2=725$.
 To avoid singularity between the two populations, we randomly select $0.05 n_1$ samples in $\data_1$ and the same amount of samples in $\data_2$ to flip their groups. \item[(iv)] Velocity-based partition.
-We partition the dataset into two subsets where the values of the ``velocity'' variable in $\data_1$ are smaller than the 75\% quantile and remove the covariate ``velocity'' from subsequent analyses, with $n_1=1038$ and $n_2=465$.
+We partition the data set into two subsets where the values of the ``velocity'' variable in $\data_1$ are smaller than the 50\% quantile and remove the covariate ``velocity'' from subsequent analyses, with $n_1=761$ and $n_2=742$.
 We randomly select $0.05 n_1$ samples in $\data_1$ and the same amount of samples in $\data_2$ to flip their groups. \item[(v)] Response-based partition.
-We split the data according to the value of the response variable, where the first group contains the sample points with smaller response values, while $\data_2$ contains the rest, with $n_1=1052$ and $n_2=451$.
+We split the data according to the value of the response variable, where the first group contains the sample points with smaller response values, while $\data_2$ contains the rest, with $n_1=752$ and $n_2=751$.
 A similar label flipping is applied to avoid singularity. \end{itemize}